 Reclassifications.
 Certain reclassifications have been made to prior year data to conform to the current year presentation.
-In prior periods the Group accounted for repairs executed by own forces as part of repairs and maintenance in the statement of operations.
+In prior periods the Group accounted for certain expenses within repairs and maintenance in the statement of operations.
 Management considered that such expenses should be disclosed as part of employee benefit expenses and other materials (Note 20).